rslowe/cfupdate/README.md

 6. In the config, enter the key generated in "KEY_GOES_HERE", and the subdomain (without your site.tld) to the right of it.
 7. The last updateable domain in the list should not have a comma at the end.

+## How to Update?
+Hit the PHP file with a GET Request with at least one query string argument, "auth", which should contain the key as specified in the initial setup in the Usage section.
+If you wish to manually set the IP to a different one other than your IP, you may put a valid IP in another query string argument, "ip"

+For example: https://cfupdate.example.com/cfUpdater.php?auth=<KEYSTRING>&ip=198.51.100.1 is an example HTTP URL.

 ## Do I use this?
 Yes! https://www.rslowe.net is on Cloudflare, and while that site doesn't update its IP regularly, certain sites on rslowe.net do so via this system.